AmsterdamUniversityPress/content-loading/settingupaccess.md

 How to set up access for a customer in [[Edify]]?

 ## Before we start
-Before you do anything, make sure the content [is correctyl tagged](https://amsterdamuniversitypress.github.io/content-loading/access) and e-commerce is [set up properly](???).
+Before you do anything, make sure the content [is correctly tagged](https://amsterdamuniversitypress.github.io/content-loading/access) and e-commerce is [set up properly](???).

 ## UN/PW